LivingLegacyMedia/vowbound/chapter_04.md

 He would go with Seris.
 Would see this place beneath the town.
 Would learn what his father had learned—or failed to learn.

-Because the alternative was standing here paralyzed, watching his town die by degrees while he did nothing.
+Because the alternative was standing here paralyzed, watching his town die by degrees.

-He touched the coin in his pocket, feeling its familiar weight.
+He touched the coin in his pocket.
 Whatever price this mysterious person demanded, he'd find a way to pay it.

 Though Seris's warning echoed in his mind: *Nothing you could carry would be sufficient.*

-What did that mean?
 What could be taken from him that he couldn't carry?

-The question haunted him as he waited for midnight.
+The question haunted him as midnight approached.

+The thought made his stomach turn.
+Was this person—this Dealer—the same as the Hollow?
+Would he have to become hollow himself just to learn how to fight them?

+If the price was acceptable, he'd pay it.
+If it was too terrible to pay... he would have decide when he got there.

 ---